Lord Howe Island: Conservation

 About 10% of Lord Howe Island's forests have been cleared for agriculture, and another 20% has been disturbed, mostly by domestic cattle and feral sheep, goats, and pigs.
 As a result, 70% of the island remains relatively untouched, with a variety of plants and animals, many of which are endemic, and some of which are rare or threatened.
 Two species of plants, nine terrestrial birds, one bat, and at least four invertebrates have become extinct since 1778.
-Endemism at the generic level includes the palms Howea, Hedyscepe and Lepidorrhachis, a woody daisy Lordhowea, the tree Negria, the leech Quantenobdella howensis, three annelid worm genera (Paraplutellus, Pericryptodrilus and Eastoniella), an isopod shrimp Stigmops, a hemipteran bug Howeria, and a cricket Howeta.
+Endemism at the generic level includes the palms Howea, Hedyscepe and Lepidorrhachis, a woody daisy Lordhowea insularis, the tree Negria, the leech Quantenobdella howensis, three annelid worm genera (Paraplutellus, Pericryptodrilus and Eastoniella), an isopod shrimp Stigmops, a hemipteran bug Howeria, and a cricket Howeta.

 The Lord Howe Island Board instigated an extensive biological and environmental survey (published in 1974), which has guided the island conservation program.
+A group of scientists including director of the Australian Museum, Frank Talbot, and others from the Royal Botanic Gardens, the National Parks and Wildlife Service, and the CSIRO undertook an environmental survey of the island in 1970, reporting on environmental degradation there.

 In 1981, the Lord Howe Island Amendment Act proclaimed a "Permanent Park Preserve" over the north and south ends of the island.
 Administration of the preserve was outlined in a management plan for the sustainable development of the island prepared by the NSW National Parks and Wildlife Service, which has a ranger stationed on the island.
 The island was cited under the UNESCO World Heritage List in 1982.

 Offshore environmental assets are protected by the Lord Howe Island Marine Park.
 This consists of a state marine park managed by the Marine Parks Authority of New South Wales in the waters out to three nautical miles around the island and including Ball's Pyramid.
 It also includes a Commonwealth Marine Park extending from 3 to 12 nautical miles out and managed by the federal Department of the Environment and Heritage.
 In total the Marine Park covers about 3005 sqkm.